wonggary85/Teamspacerschoice/readme.md

 * Install [chromedriver](https://chromedriver.chromium.org/)

-* Execute `python3 groundbreaker.py` once to create corresponding files to populate responses
+* Execute `groundbreaker.py` once to create corresponding files to populate responses
+  * Populate the files with responses

+* Execute teamspacerschoice or groundbreaker once
+  * Execute `teamspacerschoice.py` once to randomly schedule `groundbreaker.py` for the week
+  * Alternatively, execute `groundbreaker.py` to immediately run

-* (Optional) Recommended to run `teamspacerschoice.py -c` to create cronjob
+* (Optional) Recommended to run `teamspacerschoice.py -c` to create cronjob for teamspacerschoice

 * (Optional) Recommended to run `groundbreaker.py -k` to save password in Keychain/Windows Credential Locker